ejabbered/slpkg/content/pages/home.md

-You can enable more default repositories just edit the file '`/etc/slpkg/repositories.conf`', by default are '`slack`' and '`sbo`' repositories is enabled.
+You can enable more default repositories just edit the file '`/etc/slpkg/repositories.conf`', by default '`slack`' and '`sbo`' repositories are enabled.
 Please read the [REPOSITORIES.md](https://gitlab.com/dslackw/slpkg/blob/master/REPOSITORIES.md) file for each of the particularities.
 Alternative you can run the command '`slpkg repo-enable`' ('`python3-pythondialog`' required).
 If a repository is not in the above list, manage the custom repositories with the commands '`repo-add`' and '`repo-remove`'.